Synthetic musk

 Synthetic musks are a class of synthetic aroma compounds to emulate the scent of deer musk and other animal musks (castoreum and civet).
 Synthetic musks have a clean, smooth and sweet scent lacking the fecal notes of animal musks.
 They are used as flavorings and fixatives in cosmetics, detergents, perfumes and foods, supplying the base note of many perfume formulas.
 Most musk fragrance used in perfumery today is synthetic.

 Synthetic musks in a narrower sense are chemicals modeled after the main odorants in animal musk: muscone in deer musk, and civetone in civet.
 Muscone and civetone are macrocyclic ketones.
-Other structurally different but functionally similar compounds also came to be known as musks.
+Other structurally distinct compounds with similar odors are also known as musks.

 Nitro musks

 An artificial musk was obtained by Albert Baur in 1888 by condensing toluene with isobutyl bromide in the presence of aluminium chloride, and nitrating the product.
 It was discovered accidentally as a result of Baur's attempts at producing a more effective form of trinitrotoluene (TNT).
 It appears that the odour depends upon the symmetry of the three nitro groups.